 (3) Case Assignment.
-The court maintains an Individual Assignment System wherein the judges are directly assigned full responsibility for management of designated cases from assignment to ultimate conclusion, including post-judgment matters.
-All issues relating to assigned cases, including scheduling and procedural questions, are to be directed to the assigned Judge.
+The court maintains a modified individual case assignment system in which judges manage individual cases.
+At the discretion of the court, any of the four judges may hear any portion of any matter, including matters that may have been designated for other judges.
+Issues relating to assigned cases, including scheduling and procedural questions, are to be directed to the assigned Judge.

 (4) Continuances.
-The first request for continuance should be arranged through the master calendaring clerk.
-Absent exceptional good cause, continuance requests or motions brought to the court after 2:30 PM the day before the trial or other appearance will be denied.
+Absent exceptional good cause, continuance requests or motions brought to the court after 11:00 AM the day before the trial or other appearance will be denied.